qd-qd/sdk-tutorials/onboarding/chapter-3/4-section-4.md

 Smart contract advocates expect that by automating contracting, human error is eliminated and lower error rates can be expected.
 Intermediaries are expected to pay a secondary role in the future; it is often argued that they would only come into play when addressing performance evaluation and in dispute resolution.
 For now, smart contracts are mainly used in making fund transfers possible through the blockchain, but they could be used for any processes in which a reliable record is necessary.

-## Smart contracts in blockchain context
+## Smart contracts in the blockchain context

 A **smart contract** represents *a computer protocol intended to provide a self-executing, self-enforcing, and self-verifying contract.* As such, smart contracts allow developers to write custom logic on blockchains.